teejay80s/moonsat_frontend/README.md

 # Moonsat Application

 Welcome to the Moonsat application!
-This repository contains both the backend and frontend code for the Moonsat project.
+This repository contains both the backend and frontend code for the Moonsat project. this is a simple application with homepage,login,register and dashboard

 ## Backend Setup